mongodb/specifications/source/initial-dns-seedlist-discovery/tests/README.md

 ### 3. Throw when return address is identical to SRV hostname

-When given a returned address that is identical to the SRV hostname and the SRV hostname has less than three `.` separated parts, throw a runtime error.
+When given a returned address that is identical to the SRV hostname and the SRV hostname has fewer than three `.` separated parts, throw a runtime error.

 For this test, run each of the following cases: